How to Know If a Date Went Well

 That is it.
 That is the whole list.
 The rest is noise.

 And if you are still not sure — that is actually what Datebrief is for.
 Vent about the date for 60 seconds.
-Let the app tell you what your instincts are really saying, underneath all the second-guessing.
+The app will give you a vibe score, a red flag assessment, and a read on what your instincts are actually saying — underneath all the second-guessing.

 Because sometimes you know exactly how it went.
 You just need someone to tell you it is okay to trust that.